dmaher42/Britannia_Reborn/README.md

 A modern, browser‑based reimagining of classic Britannia with an AI‑driven narrative.

 ## Quick Start
-- Open `app/index.html` directly in your browser for the full ES‑modules demo (no server required).
+- Open `index.html` directly in your browser (or the GitHub Pages URL).
-- Or open `demo.html` and click “Launch the Game”.
+- Click the game once to focus (if needed), then use WASD/Arrow keys to move immediately.
+## Troubleshooting
+If movement does not work (blank or stuck):
+- Ensure the game canvas is focused (click once if needed).
+- Check for blocked key listeners (should be attached to window).
+- Exiting combat/skirmish should re-enable movement.

 ## Using Codex
 - Connect your GitHub to Codex in ChatGPT.